The scalar, vector, and tensor modes in gravitational wave turbulence simulations: Numerical scalar--vector--tensor decomposition of the stress tensor

 \subsection{Comparison for Acoustic and Vortical Turbulence}

-In Table~\ref{Tsummary}, we list the maximum kinetic or magnetic energies, $\calEE_i^{\max}$ for $i={\rm K}$ and ${\rm M}$, respectively.
-These are normalized by the radiation energy, just like the resulting GW energy, $\calEE_{\rm GW}^{\rm sat}$, which refers to the GW energy averaged over oscillations around the saturated stationary value.
+In Table~\ref{Tsummary}, we list the maximum kinetic or magnetic energies $\calEE_i^{\max}$, where $i={\rm Ka}$ and ${\rm Kv}$ refer to kinetic energy densities for acoustic and vortical turbulence, and ${\rm Mv}$ for magnetic energy densities, where the turbulence is also vortical.
+These values are normalized by the radiation energy, just like the resulting GW energy, $\calEE_{\rm GW}^{\rm sat}$, which refers to the GW energy averaged over oscillations around the saturated stationary value.
 In earlier work of Ref.~\cite{Pol:2019yex}, the saturation GW energy $\calEE_{\rm GW}^{\rm sat}$ was found to be proportional to the square of the ratio $\calEE_{i}^{\rm max}/k_*$.
 To characterize the efficiency in GW energy conversion, we quote in Table~\ref{Tsummary} the factor $q=k_*\,(\calEE_{\rm GW}^{\rm sat})^{1/2}/\calEE_i^{\max}$.
 In Ref.~\cite{Pol:2019yex}, the values of $q$ were found to be between one and ten, but here we find even larger values.

 We begin with the case of acoustic turbulence in Runs~A and B. This type of turbulence is unusual in that it processes very little vorticity.
 In \Fig{pencil_ac}, we show the power spectra of the projected stress tensor for acoustic turbulence.
 Those flows have always zero helicity.
 The spectrum has a subinertial range proportional to $k^{3/2}$ and an inertial range which is proportional to $k^{-2}$ for Run~A and proportional to $k^{-1.8}$ for Run~B, similar to what is expected for acoustic turbulence \cite{KP73}.
 The scalar and vector components dominate over the tensor components at almost all wave numbers, although the scalar component becomes smaller than the tensor component at small wave numbers ($k<400$).
 In addition, at small wave numbers, the vector components dominate over the scalar component.